timescale/timescaledb/docs/BuildSource.md

 **Prerequisites**:

-- A standard PostgreSQL 13.2+, 12 or 11.4+ installation with development
-environment (header files) (e.g., `postgresql-server-dev-13` package
+- A standard PostgreSQL 13.2+ or 12  installation with development environment (header files) (e.g., `postgresql-server-dev-13` package
 for Linux, Postgres.app for MacOS)
 - C compiler (e.g., gcc or clang)